 STOP IT!

-As a Pastor I meet with people often... sometimes I just want to do what this counselor does... seriously...
+seriously...
 Pop Psychology wants to dig into every detail from the past and process and reprocess it.
-I was emboldened today when our Pastor exhorted the crowd to "Get over it!"
+"Get over it!"

 Sometimes this really is what I need in my own life.. whether it is a bad mood, selfpity, frustration, lack of patience, whining...
 I just need to "Stop It!"